Luscii/olvg-corona-check-protocol/olvg-luscii-protocol-v01.md

 ### Additional group membership: *COVID positive* and *cured*

-Next to the 5 participant groups detailed above, two more groups exist in the LSRTLT-COV study:
+Next to the 5 participant groups detailed above, two more groups exist in the DOC-COV study:

 * 6. *"COVID-19 (suspected) positive"* participants: Participants are allocated to this group if the either score high on `cough > 2` and have a fever OR score high on `breath > 5` and have a fever where fever is dependent on prior group membership (see above).
 * 7. *"Referred to ER"* participants: Participants are allocated to this group after a phone call in which the healthcare provider has requested a participant to visit the ER and get tested for COVID-19.